I Was Hit by a Car: Pedestrian Accidents 101

 According to the CDC’s Pedestrian Safety Data, nearly half (47%) of all pedestrian accidents that resulted in death involved alcohol consumption by the pedestrian and/or the driver.

-Additionally, catastrophic injuries such as damage to the spine, skull, and spinal cord have been recorded as result of pedestrian accidents.
+Additionally, catastrophic injuries such as damage to the spine, skull, and spinal cord have been recorded as a result of pedestrian accidents.

-Where Do Pedestrian Accidents Occur Most?
+Where Do Most Pedestrian Accidents Occur?

 Pedestrian accidents can occur almost anywhere that involves cars and on-foot traffic.
 These locales are more typically found in urban areas rather than rural areas.

-When Do Pedestrian Accidents Occur Most?
+When Do Most Pedestrian Accidents Occur?

-Interstate Highway Pedestrian Accidents
+Interstate Freeway Pedestrian Accidents

 While pedestrian auto accidents are most commonly experienced on the street or in crosswalks, highway pedestrian accidents also take up a portion of the total annual pedestrian accidents.